-If you want to cut back on carbs, pack in your five-a-day and occasionally swap pasta, potato and noodles for ribbons of fruit or vegetables, then spiralizing is for you.
+If you want to cut back on carbs, pack in your five-a-day and occasionally swap pasta, potato and noodles for ribbons of fruit or vegetables, spiralizing is for you.

 The range of spiralizing products available is surprisingly wide, with choices ranging from expensive countertop machines to vegetable peeler-style ribbon makers.